Golf Physiotherapy | TPI-Certified Experts for Pain-Free Swing

 Physiotherapist

-Born and raised in Wollongong, Trent grew up immersed in sport—playing soccer for the Woonona Sharks, as well as tennis, golf, swimming, footy, cricket, and AFL.
-By his teenage years, he focused on golf, earning a place in the IAS Golf Program and later a scholarship to play college golf in Abilene, Texas, USA.
-Experiencing injuries during that time—and seeing how physiotherapy restored his performance—sparked his drive to help others recover and perform at their best.
+Born and raised in Wollongong, Trent grew up immersed in sport.
+He played soccer with the Woonona Sharks and was involved in everything from tennis and golf to swimming, footy, cricket, and AFL.
+As a teenager, golf became his focus, earning him a place in the IAS Golf Program and later a college golf scholarship in Abilene, Texas.
+Experiencing injuries firsthand — and seeing how physiotherapy restored his performance — shaped the way he now supports others through injury, rehab, and long-term recovery.

 Ms. Emily Yorkston